Chan Sze Chun

-Chan Sze Chun (陳思駿; born 22 April 1990) is a former Hong Kong professional footballer who played as a right back.
-He is currently the assistant coach of Hong Kong Premier League club Tai Po.
+Chan Sze Chun (陳思駿; born 22 April 1990) is a Hong Kong former professional footballer who played as a right back.

 Club career

 In 2010, Chan trained with the youth academy of English Premier League side Birmingham after winning the Hong Kong reality television show A Kick to Success.

 Chan started his career with Citizen in the Hong Kong top flight, where he made 1 league appearance and scored 0 goals.
 On 20 January 2013, he debuted for Citizen during a 3–3 draw with Rangers.

 In 2013, Chan signed for Hong Kong second tier club HKFC.
 In 2016, he returned to HKFC in the Hong Kong top flight.